benmvp/react-workshop/src/react/README.md

 All of the exercises make use of [ES6](http://www.benmvp.com/learning-es6-series/), so you may need to brush up on the new JavaScript features if they are unfamiliar.
 Each step in the workshop builds on top of the previous one.
 If at any point you get stuck, you can find the answers in the source code of the current step.
 Any  step can be used as a starting point to continue on to the remaining steps.

-You can start at the [beginning](00-begin/) to get setup.
+You can start at the [beginning](00-begin/) to get set up.
 Afterwards follow these steps:

 1. [JSX](01-jsx/)
 1. [Components](02-components/)